treebohotels/Goonj/README.md

         print('Your logic to send  sms here ')
 ```

-You can define a source like you do in loggers
+You can define a source ,Each source can have different sevs ( high medium low)
-Each source can have different sevs  high medium low and channels assocaited with it
+and channels assocaited with it
 ```
   source_name1:
      sev:
       high:
         email_channels:   Each sev will have diffrent channels associated with it
         - sohit
         slack_channels:
         - xyz_channel